Gordon (ACT)

 Residential development activity is lower than average in Gordon according to AreaSearch's national comparison of local real estate markets

 Gordon has seen approximately one new home approved annually.
 Over the past five financial years, from FY21 to FY25, six homes were approved, with one more approved in FY26 so far.
-On average, each home built over these years accommodates 13.7 new residents per year.
+On average, each home built over these five years accommodates 13.7 new residents per year.

 Frequently Asked Questions - Development